LADSoft/OrangeC/doc/occ/OCC Specifying Include Paths.md

      OCC /I..\include;..\source;c:\libraries\include myfile.c

  Will search the paths ..\\include , ..\\source, and c:\\libraries\\include in that order.
 Note that you generally don't have to specify a path to the OCC compiler header files such as stdio.h, as that will be taken care of automatically.

+### /zpath    specify system include path

+  This command will include this directory before ALL other directories, giving it priority.
+  Please don't use this unless you're using it to include a new entire header system